 Equity Development Lab has provided real estate development consulting assistance to Cyrus and Adewale for this project.
 Jonathan Cohen and Jessie Burke are the experienced development consultants behind Equity Development Lab, LLC.
 They provide a range of services to support small and first-time business owners, property owners and developers.
 They have been operating small businesses- ranging from contracting business, to hotels, to a bakery- since 2003.
 They currently own and operate The Society Hotels, a collection of affordable boutique hotels in the Portland, Oregon area.
 As experienced owner-operators of their own businesses, they can assist clients with business plan development, business financing, real estate brokerage, development assistance, project management, and startup resources and operations training.

 We completed a S.W.O.T analysis (Strengths, Weaknesses, Opportunities and Threats) before finalizing the planned use of space in the building.
-See Exhibit J: The Business Plan for the complete analysis.
+See the Business Plan for the complete analysis.

 The Basement: Soul King Music Lounge & Speakeasy.